kylemcconaughey/BRKLY/README.md

 ![Barkley Logo](https://brkly.s3.amazonaws.com/post_images/barkley_logo.png "Barkley Logo")
 ## BRKLY is a REST API built with Django, for use with the [Barkley](http://barkley.netlify.app/) front-end app using React.

-The [BRKLY API](https://brkly.herokuapp.com/) allows users to create dog and owner profiles, connect with other users via direct message and discussion boards, schedule meetups based on location, and share posts to a newsfeed.
+The [BRKLY API](https://brkly.herokuapp.com/) provides the backend & API of our Barkley app.
+Barkley allows users to create dog and owner profiles, connect with other users via direct message and discussion boards, schedule meetups based on location, and share posts to a newsfeed.

 This was the final project for [Momentum Learning](https://www.momentumlearn.com/), created by [Clint Jordan](https://github.com/clintjordan5) and [Kyle McConaughey](https://github.com/kylemcconaughey).